dune73/test-4/tutorial-1/README.md

 $> wget https://www-eu.apache.org/dist/apr/apr-1.6.5.tar.bz2
 ```

 We’ll now download the checksum of the source code file from Apache.
-Unfortunately, _www.apache.org_ only offers an md5 checksum for `apr`.
-We’ll verify it anyway.
+We’ll verify the integrity of the source code we downloaded that way.
 For better security we’ll be using a secure connection for downloading.
 Without https this verification doesn’t make much sense.
 Both files, the source code and the small checksum file, should be placed together in `/usr/src/apache`.
 We can now verify the checksum:

 ```bash